The spooky season is well underway (at least at Walt Disney World!) and that means it’s Mickey’s Not-So-Scary Halloween Party time.

 7:00 p.m – 8:30 p.m. – Enjoy the party exclusive things

 - Visit more characters, catch the Cadaver Dans, go to a dance party or 2, trick-or-treat, or snag party exclusive merchandise.
-You could also visit Monsters Inc. and Pirates of the Caribbean but wait until after it gets dark for Haunted Mansion, Space Mountain, PeopleMover, Mad Tea Party and PhotoPass and MagicShots (they look better in the dark).
+You could also visit Monsters, Inc. but wait until after it gets dark for Haunted Mansion, Space Mountain, PeopleMover, Mad Tea Party and PhotoPass and MagicShots (they look better in the dark).

 8:30ish p.m. – 9:30ish p.m. – Possibly watch the 1st parade